 Conservator

-An individual or bank or trust company appointed by the probate court to act for a minor or incapacitated person (the “ward”).
-To become a conservator, either the party intending to be the conservator or another family member, close friend, or local official petitions the court for the appointment of a conservator.
-Once appointed, a conservator is empowered to make financial decisions for the ward.
-Typically, a parent’s last will and testament will nominate someone as guardian and conservator of their minor child.
+An individual or corporate fiduciary appointed by the probate court to act for a minor or incapacitated person (the “ward”).
+To become a conservator, normally the party intending to be the conservator or another family member or close friend petitions the court for the appointment of a conservator.
+Once appointed, a conservator is empowered to make financial decisions for the ward as well as manage the ward’s assets.
+Typically, a parent’s last will and testament will nominate someone as conservator of their minor child in the case the parent can no longer care for their child.

 Estate Planning Blog